apache/incubator-heron/website/content/docs/concepts/topologies.md

 There are currently two APIs available that you can use to build Heron topologies:

-1. The higher-level [Heron DSL](#the-heron-dsl) (recommended for new topologies), which enables you to create topologies in a declarative, developer-friendly style inspired by functional programming concepts (such as map, flatMap, and filter operations)
+1. The higher-level [Heron Functional API](#the-heron-functional-api) (recommended for new topologies), which enables you to create topologies in a declarative, developer-friendly style inspired by functional programming concepts (such as map, flatMap, and filter operations)
 1. The lower-level [topology API](#the-topology-api) (*not* recommended for new topologies), based on the original [Apache Storm](http://storm.apache.org/about/simple-api.html) API, which requires you to specify spout and bolt logic directly

 ## Topology Lifecycle